kivohin/GitHub-Battle/README.md

 # GitHub Battle

-This is the project I build in the React.js Program online course, it's a fun web app made with React.js in which users can make fight their GitHub account versus your collegues ones and see who has the best account!
+This is the project I build in the React.js Program online course, it's a fun web app made with React.js in which users can make fight their GitHub account versus your colleagues ones and see who has the best account!

 ## Technologies